krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 You can enable single sign-on to manage cross-account access.
 IAM role is the second-best option; however, you need to configure and manage roles manually.

+- Centralize identity: Use: IAM Identity Center (recommended) Employees: Log in once
+- Use roles per account
+  - Create roles like: DevAdminRole (broad access), ProdReadOnlyRole (restricted access)
+  - Each role has: Different permissions depending on the account
+- Assign roles to users/groups

 #### A systems administrator is creating IAM policies and attaching them to IAM identities.
 After creating the necessary identity-based policies, the administrator is now creating resource-based policies.
 Which is the only resource-based policy that the IAM service supports?

 You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
 A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
 Resource-based policies are JSON policy documents that you attach to a resource such as an Amazon S3 bucket.
 These policies grant the specified principal permission to perform specific actions on that resource and define under what conditions this applies.